AdamBien/airpad/README.md

 1. `mvn clean install` (native installer is about to come)
 2. Another one...
-3. Enjoy the sync :-)
+3. Enjoy the sync experience :-)